Rural Obesity and Weight Control

 Primary healthcare providers can be a good resource for providing information on healthy diet and physical activity to their patients.
 The Agency for Healthcare Research and Quality offers a toolkit, Integrating Primary Care Practices and Community-based Resources to Manage Obesity: A Bridge-building Toolkit for Rural Primary Care Practices, to help rural primary care practices connect their patients to obesity management resources.
 In addition to offering a step-by-step process, the toolkit includes sample forms, worksheets and other materials than can be adapted.

 How can local public health agencies help prevent obesity?

 Local public health agencies could serve by developing community partnerships with schools, healthcare providers and community groups to ensure that exercise and healthy eating classes are being offered, schools and restaurants are offering healthy choices, and to support the development of walking trails and bike paths for the entire community.
 Many local public health agencies have also become involved in policy development.

 The National Association of County and City Health Officials (NACCHO) has undertaken various projects focused on obesity prevention, physical activity, and nutrition.
 In addition, NACCHO’s Model Practice Database includes many promising approaches public health agencies have used to address obesity, including examples from rural communities.

 What role can schools play in encouraging healthy weight?

 The most effective school programs are comprehensive ones that address food service, physical education, classroom education in the importance of healthy lifestyles and health decision making, and include community/parent involvement.
 The CATCH Program (Coordinated Approach to Child Health) is an example of a comprehensive obesity prevention program.
-For more information about coordinated school health programs, see Making Health Academic.
+RAC’s Rural Obesity Prevention Toolkit identifies additional evidence-based programs for schools.